wishwani/aws-cloud-project/README.md

 4- Deploy the code by uploading generated Jar file in to the lambda function.

 5- Run Client.java locally.
 Here I passe the input file name as a command line argument as an example 01-10-2022-store5.csv

+**Note: Here we are uploading 2 input csv files (01-10-2022-store5.csv, 02-10-2022-store5).
+In our project we have 20 input csv files.
+It is difficult to upload all the filesin this way.
+But for the consolidator part it is required to upload all input csv files and storing all output csv files in a bucket.
+Therefore here we are uploading all the input csv files into a bucket (uploadbucket)using AWS console manually.**

 *Then we can see all the input csv files in the bucket-'uploadbucket' and the output csv files in the bucket-'summary-bucket'.
 In the summary-bucket there are 2 folders according to the dates(01-10-2022/,02-10-2022/).In this folders we can see the summary output csv files like store1.csv, store2.csv etc*